-- 10. Press the EXIT key to quit programming mode and return to normal operations.
-Or if you want to continue programming additional CVs, see the next section. - If your command station is a DB150 and you are using any method other than Operations mode for programming, you will need to turn track power back on after you complete programming.
-Press the PWR key, then press the Y / + key, then press the PWR key to exit power mode.
-The DCS50 and the DCS100 do not require this step.
+- .9.
+Press the EXIT key to quit programming mode and return to normal operations.
+Or if you want to continue programming additional CVs, see the next section. - 10.
+If your command station is a DB150 and you are using any method other than Operations mode for programming, you will need to turn track power back on after you complete programming.
+Press the PWR key, then press the PWR key, then press the PWR key to exit power mode.